 Kidney disease is one medical condition that seniors often struggle with.
-Because renal failure in the elderly has a significant impact on their overall well-being, hospice care services go to great lengths to manage it.
+Because it has a significant impact on their overall well-being, hospice care services go to great lengths to manage it.
 They also advise relatives to be vigilant when dealing with it at home.
 But how do you do it exactly?
 Here is a handy guide.

 Understanding Kidney Disease

 Also known as renal failure, kidney disease happens when one or both of your kidneys start not working well.
 The condition can proceed either gradually or suddenly, with the latter often referred to as acute renal failure.
 Whichever the case is, such a situation will require immediate medical action to remedy it and bring your kidneys back to health or mitigate the symptoms.

 Renal failure can come about due to various existing medical conditions.
 However, two conditions are considered the main culprits.

 - Diabetes: The increased blood sugar levels brought about by diabetes will cause your kidneys to work too hard and eventually wear down.

 - High blood pressure: The high blood pressure going through the kidneys can eventually damage them.

 Because these two conditions are very prevalent in older people, they also bear a higher risk of having kidney failure.
 Because of that, steps to lessen it are part of management plans for these conditions.

 Other potential causes of chronic kidney failure include: